Narayanganj High School

-Narayanganj High School & College (formerly known as Narayanganj High School), is one of the oldest educational institutions of Narayanganj.
-Since its establishment in 1885, Narayanganj High School served the motherland in many ways.
+Narayanganj High School and College (formerly known as Narayanganj High School), is one of the oldest educational institutions of Narayanganj.
+It was established in 1885.

-Narayanganj High School & College is a public school located in Kalir Bazar, Narayanganj Sadar Upazila, Bangladesh.
-The school offers education for students (boys) ranging from first grade to twelfth grade (approximately ages 6 to 18).
-With over 2,885 students, Narayanganj High School is one of the largest school in the Narayanganj city.
+Narayanganj High School and College is a private school located in Kalir Bazar, Narayanganj Sadar Upazila, Bangladesh.
+The school offers education for students ranging from first grade to twelfth grade (approximately ages 6 to 18).
+Narayanganj High School is one of the largest schools in the city of Narayanganj.